 12 Reasons Why Counseling for Entrepreneurs is Important

 Over 20% of new businesses fail within the first two years; 45% by year five; and 65% during the first 10 years.
 Only 25% of businesses today will make it to 15 years or more.
 In spite of this, more than half of all adults in the U.S. want to start their own businesses.
 It is billed as the American dream; the opportunity to be your own boss; the pinnacle of individuality and freedom.
 But only 10% of adults in the U.S. even try – because it turns out building a successful business is really, really hard.
+Counseling for entrepreneurs can help you be at your best so you can be the most important asset for your business.

 In many fields, top performers understand that being healthy means feeling good physically, mentally and emotionally and commit themselves to taking care of their body, mind and spirit., Entrepreneurs, on the other hand, celebrate the idea that they should ignore their well-being for the sake of profit while missing the basic premise that such an approach actually compromises performance.